waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Limitation:** The tool only plans the path.
 I must manually stop and use the required HM from the menu when I reach the obstacle tile before continuing along the path.

 ## B. Agent & Tool Usage Notes
-- **`training_spot_advisor_agent`:** I will use this agent to plan my training strategy.
-Proximity of the recommended location should be considered for efficiency.
+- Proximity of recommended locations from agents should be considered for efficiency.

 # IV.
 Puzzle-Solving Hypotheses